-- 17.2.
-These must comply with the following: - 17.2.1.
-No merit must attach to being the first to arrive at the Finish or at any other point. - 17.2.2.
-Competitors must not be required to arrive at any point other than the Finish at or by a specific time. - 17.2.3.
-Where an overall time limit is set for the event, it must be possible to win without exceeding an average speed of 10mph from Start to Finish. - 17.2.4.
+17.2.1.
+No merit must attach to being the first to arrive at the Finish or at any other point.

+17.2.2.
+Competitors must not be required to arrive at any point other than the Finish at or by a specific time.

+17.2.3.
+Where an overall time limit is set for the event, it must be possible to win without exceeding an average speed of 10mph from Start to Finish.

+17.2.4.
 Competitors must not be required to travel more than 100 miles on a highway, or to perform any task or solve any problem that is likely to inconvenience or offend any one not taking part in the event.